 Check Your Credit Score and Financial Situation

-Your credit rating provides insight into how you’ve managed debt obligations in the past.
+Your credit rating provides insight into how you’ve previously managed your debt obligations.
 The minimum credit score you need in order to qualify for a mortgage depends on the type of home loan you select.
 Remember that the lowest interest rates are generally reserved for borrowers with excellent credit scores, so it’s worth improving your credit health if it’s less-than-stellar to possibly qualify for a lower interest rate and save money.

 Pay Down Your Debt